blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 **Notecard:**

 Insert the Notecard Cell+WiFi into the Notecarrier CX M.2 slot and secure with the mounting screw.
 Connect the u.FL to SMA pigtail to the antenna footprint on the Notecard, route it to an SMA bulkhead fitting in the enclosure wall, and attach the external antenna on the cabinet exterior.
-A rubber-duck antenna inside a sealed steel cabinet will not maintain reliable LTE-M coverage.
+A rubber-duck antenna inside a sealed steel cabinet will not maintain reliable LTE Cat-1 bis coverage.

 **Mojo (bench validation only):**